xcart/xcart-docs/_pages/kb_en/general_setup/admin/overview.md

 X-Cart Admin Home page shows information about orders awaiting processing, bestseller products and products low in stock, as well as your store’s recent sales stats and X-Cart community news.
 Right after the software installation the Admin Home page also shows a special {% link "X-Cart Quickstart Onboarding Wizard" ref_5xTo5Gmg %} that is aimed to help a store admin with the initial store setup.

+To return to Homepage from any other page of the Admin Area click on the store logo icon in the left of the store header.

 {% toc %}

 ## Admin Area Header